Eurovision Young Dancers 2003: Location

-Stadsschouwburg Theatre in Amsterdam, Netherlands was the host venue for the 2003 edition of the Eurovision Young Dancers.
+Stadsschouwburg Theatre in Amsterdam, Netherlands was the host venue for the 2003 edition of Eurovision Young Dancers.
 The building is in the neo-Renaissance style dating back to 1894, and is the former home of the National Ballet and Opera.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.
 All participants received a medal, designed by Dutch artist Dinie Besems.